FbW43-2/bdl02_MarianaPantelic_git_cheatsheet/README.md

 ## 3. Initializing a git project

-If any `git` command that we run shows the following output
+If any `git` command that we run shows the following output:

 > fatal: not a git repository (or any of the parent directories): .git